 A: They're kindred souls who are disenfranchised American Voters, disgusted at what is happening in society and what isn't happening in our so-called government.
 From viewing the stats, many are government and corporate people who probably can't speak out as I do in the Journal forum.
 I don't pretend to be anyone's voice except my own.

-especially attractive here in Pennsylvania.
+A: Yes and Spring is the other.
+Fall is especially attractive here in Pennsylvania.
 I don't have much use for either Summer or Winter anymore.
 They're too extreme.
 Guess I'm just getting older.

 A: I spend the Winter getting ready for Spring.
 There's a misperception of most in the Horticulture Industry simply jetting to Florida or a Caribbean island and lounging around over the cold months.
 Actually, it's all we can do to recover from the previous season and get things in top shape for Spring.
 It's a lot of work to get a 20 acre site like mine ready for the thousands of people who visit every weekend in the Spring.